-Over the past months, the European Commission has faced mounting pressure to postpone the EU Deforestation Regulation (EUDR).
-Several national governments, alongside major corporations, have advocated for a delay to allow for more comprehensive guidance on compliance.
+Over the past months, the European Commission has faced pressure to postpone the EU Deforestation Regulation (EUDR).
+Several national governments, alongside major corporations, have advocated for a delay to allow for more guidance on compliance.
 These entities argue that clearer guidelines are essential for businesses to effectively align their supply chains with the regulation’s requirements.
-The necessary communication strategic framework and guidance documents were only made available on October 2, highlighting the need for additional preparation time.
+The necessary communication strategic framework and guidance documents were only made available on October 2.

 UNDERSTANDING THE EUDR